 What is Birch?

-Birch is a service which helps you plan and execute amazing video campaigns every month.
-We analyze hundreds of video campaigns to understand what resonates with your audience and help you use these lessons to get maximum ROI from your campaigns.
-For a fixed monthly cost, you can hire Birch to put out amazing video content consistently each month.
+Birch is a service which helps you plan and produce amazing video content.
+We have delivered content for organizations like Uber, Government of India and Ola.
+For a fixed monthly cost, you can hire Birch to put out amazing video content on your social media channels.

 Need help planning your marketing campaign?